Manshi-Rathour/GitaBot/README.md

 Interact with GitaBot:
 - Open your browser and go to `http://localhost:8501`
 - Enter your query and receive guidance based on the Bhagavad Gita.

+### Prompt Examples

+- "I feel anxious about my future.
+What should I do?"
+- "How can I find inner peace?"
+- "What does the Bhagavad Gita say about handling stress?"
+- "I am facing a moral dilemma.
+Can you help?"
+- "What is the significance of karma according to the Gita?"

 ## Contributors
 - **Manshi Rathour** - <a href="https://github.com/Manshi-Rathour" target="_blank">GitHub Profile</a>